itsrooted/Recycling-Bank/README.md

 # ⚠️ !!
 WARNING !! ⚠️

-**Any damage or harm caused by these malwares is not my responsibility, as they were created purely for study and entertainment purposes!**
+**Any damage caused by these malwares is not my responsibility, as they were created purely for study and entertainment purposes!**

 ---